Introduction

 Per-request refresh:

-refresh_context(...)is mandatory—stale cache state in realtime serving leads to incorrect reuse decisions.
+refresh_context(...)is mandatory.
+Stale cache state in a real-time service leads to incorrect reuse decisions.

 Inference Acceleration: Faster Kernels and Runtime

 With cache in place, the next target was operator speed.
-This was not just optimization—it was a serving-path refactor: dismantling the default Diffusers offline pipeline and reorganizing it into a realtime-serving-oriented path.
+This was not just optimization; it was a serving-path refactor: dismantling the default offline Diffusers pipeline and reorganizing it around a path built for real-time serving.

 Attention Backend Selection

-The attention backend optimization was not just about picking FlashAttention 3.
-It was about making backend selection robust enough for production: FA3 → Sage → Native automatic selection, Diffusers attention dispatch compatibility patching, runtime probing to verify the interface actually works, and graceful fallback if anything fails.
-The fastest backend is only the fastest if it does not crash the service.
+This was not just about choosing FlashAttention 3.
+It was about making backend selection robust enough for production: automatic FA3 → Sage → Native fallback, compatibility patching for Diffusers attention dispatch, runtime probing to verify that each interface actually works, and graceful degradation when it does not.
+The fastest backend is only useful if it does not crash the service.

 Selective Compilation

-torch.compile is applied selectively for stability: transformer at load time; VAE encoder and decoder separately.
-If a compiled branch fails at runtime, the system drops to eager mode for that branch only.
-This is not “compile so it runs faster”—this is selective compile with per-branch fallback, prioritizing serving stability over benchmark speed.
+torch.compile is applied selectively for stability: the transformer at load time, and the VAE encoder and decoder as separate branches.
+If a compiled branch fails at runtime, the system falls back to eager mode for that branch only.
+This is not “compile everything and hope”; it is selective compilation with per-branch fallback, prioritizing serving stability over benchmark speed.

 VAE Optimization

-At low step counts, VAE encode/decode become significant latency fractions.
+At very small step counts, VAE encoding and decoding account for a significant share of total latency.
 TAEF2 provides a faster VAE replacement.

 Results